withastro/astro/.changeset/tame-flies-confess.md

 'astro': minor
 ---

-build.format: 'preserve' to preserve source structure in final build
+Adds a new possible value to the `build.format` configuration: 'preserve'.
+It will preserve your source structure in the final build

 Using `build.format: 'file'`, a method to produce HTML files that are *not* all within folders, it will only produce `index.html` for the base path of `/`.
 This meant that even if you create explicit index pages with, for example, `page/index.astro`, it would write these out as `page.html`.